 Humanities and Arts

-Study of the humanities and arts—those subjects such as history, language, painting, philosophy, music, literature, and others, that explore how we understand, chronicle, and express the human experience—cultivates an appreciation of the past and enriches our capacity to participate consciously in the life of our times.
-Students, by engaging other cultures and civilizations and their own, both ancient and modern, gain insight into the experiences of others while also conducting a critical examination of their starting points.
+Study of the humanities and arts—those subjects such as history, language, painting, philosophy, music, literature, and others, that explore how we chronicle and interpret the expression of human experience—cultivates an appreciation of the past and enriches our capacity to participate in the life of our times.
+Students, by engaging other cultures and civilizations and their own, both ancient and modern, gain insight into the experiences of others while also obtaining an opportunity to critically examine their own.
 Through the study and practice of the arts, students analyze, create, and perform works allowing them to explore or experience firsthand the joy and discipline of artistic expression.
 Because students of the humanities and arts examine the value and purpose of these disciplines in a rigorous and systematic way, they acquire essential preparation for careers in most areas of modern life.
 But independently of any specific application, study of these subjects fosters access to, understanding of, and delight in, some of the highest achievements of the human experience.

+Science is the study of the principles of the physical and the natural world through observation and experimentation.
+The theoretical inquiry, experimental analysis, and first-hand problem-solving inextricably linked to scientific inquiry give rise to new modes of thought.
 Acquiring a broad view of what science is, what it has achieved, and what it might continue to achieve is an essential component of a college education.
-Close study of a science develops critical faculties that educated citizens need.
-These include an ability to evaluate the opinions of experts, to distinguish responsible science from quackery, and to realize which things are known and which unknown—which are knowable and which unknowable—to science.
-Studying a science gives rise to new patterns of thought, as students participate in theoretical inquiry, experimental analysis, and firsthand problem solving.
-To know science is to appreciate a thousand intricate coherences in nature, which are hidden from casual observation but which, once revealed, lend richness to everyday life.
+Close study of a science develops critical faculties that educated citizens need to evaluate natural phenomena and the opinions of experts, and to make, understand, and evaluate arguments.
+Scientific literacy teaches students to appreciate the beauty of the natural and physical worlds often hidden from casual observation but which, once revealed, lend richness to everyday life.